arthanzel/dootfiles/README.md

 arthanzel does dootfiles
 =====================
+Hello!
 These are my dootfiles.
 There are many others like them, but these ones are mine.

 This is a rather new repo and I'm still in the process of consolidating everything on my many development machines, so I'll be adding dootfiles quite often.
 Until then, do not be alarmed if the repo seems empty.
 There's still some neat stuff, especially in the `shell` folder.

+Most files are written in Bash, which can be quite cryptic.
+But don't worry - most files are liberally commented.

+If you're looking for a good place to start reading the code, `shell/bashrc.link` would be a good start.

 Installation
 ------------